We are Eaglegal Limited trading as Courtsdesk from our offices at 39 St Stephen's Green, Dublin, Ireland (“Courtsdesk”, “we”, “us”, “our”).

 We may disclose your personal data to other organisations in connection with the above purposes, including:

 - to third parties who we engage to provide services to us in connection with this website, such as outsourced service providers, IT services providers, professional advisers and auditors

 - to competent regulatory authorities and bodies as requested or required by law

-- digital marketing and analytics service providers
+- analytics and digital service providers

 If you visit the Website to browse, read or download we automatically collect and store information about your use of the Website through certain cookies that are set.
 Please refer to our Cookies Policy for further information.

 You are not under a statutory or contractual obligation to provide us with any personal data.
 However, where you submit a query to us in the 'Contact Us' section of our website or submit a form such as registration for an account on our website or to sign up for one of our services, we will ask you to provide certain information, such as your name and email address.
 If you do not provide this information, we may not be in a position to process your request.

 You have the following rights, in certain circumstances and subject to certain restrictions, in relation to your personal data:

 - Right to access the data – You have the right to request a copy of the personal data that we hold about you, together with other information about our processing of that personal data.

 - Right to rectification – You have the right to request that any inaccurate data that is held about you is corrected, or if we have incomplete information you may request that we update the information such that it is complete.